I’ve gone back and forth more than once between Benjamin Moore Hale Navy and Sherwin-Williams Naval for painting projects.

 These two gorgeous navy blues are among the most popular dark paint colors that homeowners love using today.

-Both colors bring refinement and style to any room, but they each have their own special personality and class.
+Both colors bring refinement and style to any room, but they each have their own special personality and class, much like tones such as Smoky Blue SW 7604 that offer a softer take on deep blues.
 I created this comparison to help you understand which navy blue fits your space and decorating dreams perfectly.

 You’ll learn how these colors behave in different lighting, which rooms they work best in, and what colors pair beautifully with each shade.
 Get ready to find your perfect navy blue match!